thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 If deflected to solid,
 it may yield or "take a set" as in not return to its original free length.

-The current release of the ODOP:Spring app does not support the design of compression springs intended for "pre-set".
-Springs intended for pre-set are wound with a free length that is somewhat longer than intended.
-A secondary operation deflects the spring into a solid condition where it yields, taking a permanent "set", just enough to achieve the desired final free length.
-This operation creates favorable stresses within the cross-section of the spring wire, improving performance of the spring at the cost of the pre-set operation.

 In order to resolve this alert, where practical, change these values in the direction specified.
 Increase  | &nbsp; | Decrease